systeminit/si/app/auth-portal/src/content/tutorial/06-customizing.md

 ![Docker image exists](/tutorial-img/06-customizing/docker_image_exists.png)

-* At the top of the `Function Details Panel` there are two buttons, `Execute` and `Revert`.
+* At the top of the `Function Details Panel` are two buttons, `Execute` and `Revert`.
-* Beneath that are the Attributes of the function: its Name, Display name, the Entrypoint (the name of the function to execute - you can have more than one function in a single 'file'), and a Description.
+* Beneath that are the Attributes of the function: its Name, Display Name, the Entrypoint (the name of the function to execute - you can have more than one function in a single 'file'), and a Description.
 * Underneath that, are two ways of associating this function with the Assets.
 We can apply it:
   * directly on a single Asset (not selected in this case); or
   * on __all__ the Assets of a given type. (you can see below that this 'Docker image exists' function is configured to run on all Docker Image Assets).